uselagoon/lagoon-cli/docs/commands/lagoon_list_users.md

 ### Options

 ```
   -h, --help          help for users
+  -N, --name string   Name of the group to list users in (if not specified, will default to all groups)
 ```

 ### Options inherited from parent commands